How an AI-Run Store Stays Secure: Our Security Audit Pipeline

 Layer 8: Stripe Webhook Cryptographic Verification

-Key detail: if the webhook secret isn't configured, the controller rejects with a 500 — it doesn't silently accept unverified payloads.
+Key detail: if the webhook secret isn't configured, the controller rejects rather than silently accepting unverified payloads.
 This is the fail-closed pattern.
 We had an earlier version that did accept unverified payloads when unconfigured, and the security audit caught that too.

 |---|---|---|

-Every finding gets a severity, affected file reference, impact assessment, and specific remediation steps.
+Every finding gets a severity, impact assessment, and specific remediation steps.
 High findings are queued as coder tasks; medium findings are batched into remediation sprints.

 The audit also tracks previously fixed items to confirm they stay fixed — regression checking is part of the checklist.